nhatminh-96/deep-learning-2/README.md

-# deep-learning-2
+# Deep Learning 2 Course Project
 This repo is the work for the project of course Deep Learning 2.

-Implementation of RBM, DBN, DNN, VAE.
+Implementation of RBM, DBN, DNN, VAE and experiment on Binary Alpha Digit and MNIST dataset.

 # Running RBM
 Run RBM code with